First sDiv Call for Catalyst Postdocs is now closed!

 - Postdoc fellowships for sDiv

-sDiv postdocs are either supporting a specific working group (see above) or fellows who applied for a position themselves, independent of specific working groups.
+sDiv individual postdocs are fellows who apply for a position themselves, independent of specific working groups.
 Here, these general fellowships are described in more detail.

 The aim of sDiv postdoc fellowships is to allow early-stage scientists to conduct synthesis projects in a stimulating and supportive international environment.
 The projects should be related to one of the four key research areas of iDiv (see section 1.
 About iDiv and Appendix II).
 After the recent decade of successful platform building and data generation, we perceive a need to synthesize biodiversity knowledge in order to develop a more coherent theoretical framework for biodiversity science.
 Therefore, postdoc proposals addressing synthesis and theory projects, preferably those capitalizing on data available, e.g. through iDiv platforms, will be preferentially considered.
-The postdoc will be integrated into iDiv working groups, is expected and to contribute to working groups where it makes sense, for example by crafting workshop results and ideas into high-impact publications.
+The postdoc will be integrated into iDiv working groups, is expected and to contribute to working groups where it makes sense, for example by crafting meeting results and ideas into high-impact publications.

-Post-doctoral fellows can be funded for a maximum of 24 months and will be employed by the Leipzig University (working place is iDiv in Leipzig).
+Postdoctoral fellows are funded for 24 months and will be employed by the University of Leipzig (working place is iDiv in Leipzig).
 Funding of the postdoc project has to be specifically described, including (i) travel costs (if well justified) for the time the candidate is at iDiv (e.g. for conferences), (ii) salary for the employment by iDiv and (iii) additional costs, such as for publications, literature or software (see proposal template).
 All sDiv employees are fully integrated into iDiv and adhere to the general regulations and code of conduct within iDiv.
-They are expected to contribute to synergistic activities within the center and they have the right to make use of and receive support by iDiv facilities (e.g. Biodiversity Informatics Unit, Bioinformatics Unit, General IT Support Unit) and participate in institutional programs (e.g. family care structural fund, career fund for women).
+They are expected to contribute to synergistic activities within the center and they have the right to make use of and receive support by iDiv facilities (e.g. Biodiversity Informatics Unit, Bioinformatics Unit, General IT Support Unit) and participate in institutional programmes (e.g. family care structural fund, career fund for women).

 - Sabbatical programme